 The future of fresh water is under threat, so why are we wasting so much to produce animal products?

 Although the surface of our planet is predominantly water, only three per cent of it is fresh, and two-thirds of that is held in frozen glaciers or is otherwise unavailable.
-Already, 1.2 billion people live in areas of water scarcity, and as the climate changes, that figure is set to rise.
+Already, 2 billion people live in countries that experience high water stress, and as the climate changes, that figure is set to rise.
 We mustn’t waste this precious, life-sustaining resource.

 And yet that is exactly what we do every time we consume animal products.
 Globally, agriculture uses 70 per cent of all available water and the thirstiest kind of all is animal farming.